aebergl/MatSurv/README.md

 * 'EventDefinition': Two element cell array where the first cell defines the event and the second censored values.
 Example {'Dead,'Alive'}
-  (default = true)

 * 'FlipGroupOrder': Flips the order of the groups in the legend.
-  default: false)
+  (default: false)

 * 'FlipColorOrder': Flips the color order of the groups.
   (default: false)

 * 'BaseFontSize': Base font size for all text in the plot